Skip to content

 public static void main(String[] args) {

-// We use the abstract type as the reference — polymorphism in action
+// We store references as the abstract type — polymorphism in action.

 }